What you will gain

 • Restricted Radio Operator Certificate – Maritime (ROC-M) (Please visit the Canadian Power and Sail Squadrons Website for more information.

-Note 2: Candidates will be expected to provide valid documents directly following the application deadline, with the exception of ROC-M for candidates applying to Newfoundland & Labrador sector.
+Note 3: Candidates will be expected to provide valid documents directly following the application deadline, with the exception of ROC-M for candidates applying to Atlantic Region.
+If we are unable to identify a sufficient number of students who possess these documents, other students will be considered as well.

 If you would like to explore this possibility, submit your application indicating the following: